How Women Think About Sex

 The sad truth is that if a man makes films about sex, he’s a filmmaker.
 If a woman makes films about sex, she’s a freaking sex maniac.
 Like, whatever!

-For example, I started making the Teat Beat of Sex films in 2007.
-It was the time of Happy Tree Friends and this producer Pier Poire approached me looking to make something different to the violence that seemed trendy at that point.
+For example, I started making the Teat Beat of Sexfilms in 2007.
+It was the time of Happy Tree Friends and this producer Pier Poire approached me looking to make something opposite to the violence that seemed trendy at that point.
 So he put some money in TB, which I had already started, and we tried to sell them as episodes.
-This popular short films website of the time said they couldn’t host most of the episodes because “according to our guidelines we can feature male genitalia but not female genitalia, and all your episodes feature female genitalia heavily.”
+This popular short films website said they couldn’t host most of the episodes because “according to our guidelines we can feature male genitalia but not female genitalia, and all your episodes feature female genitalia heavily.”

 In 2009, I just said “fuck that” and put them online for free.
 We made 15 episodes and our poor producer never got a penny back.
 And I think that was because the work was about sex from a woman’s point of view.
 People are not ready for it.